-Little more than a year before then things could barely have been more different for Corry, who chose to join Sheffield Wednesday over another club he prefers not to mention, having also had interest from Birmingham City, Crystal Palace and Sheffield United (“a sniff”).
+Little more than a year before then things could hardly have been more different for Corry, who chose to join Sheffield Wednesday over another club he prefers not to mention, having also had interest from Birmingham City, Crystal Palace and Sheffield United (“a sniff”).
 He was just breaking into a team that in his words was “on the up, had started the season well (its first one back in the Championship) and wanted to play good football.”

 His debut arrived during a 2-0 defeat to Southampton in the League Cup third round – the same stage at which the Owls will play Everton on Tuesday – less than a month after he signed a three-year contract at Hillsborough in August 2012.
-Three-and-a-half weeks later he was starting against Leeds United in the Championship – on an evening best remembered for the attack on the then-Wednesday goalkeeper, Chris Kirkland, by a visiting supporter, which prompted Jones to label the five-or-so-thousand in Hillsborough’s Leppings Lane end “vile animals” and call for them to be “banned from every away ground.”
+Three-and-a-half weeks later he was starting against Leeds United in the Championship – on an evening best remembered for an attack on the then-Wednesday goalkeeper, Chris Kirkland, by a visiting supporter, which prompted Jones to label the five-or-so-thousand in Hillsborough’s Leppings Lane end “vile animals” and call for them to be “banned from every away ground”.

 Corry’s path to Sheffield Wednesday was unlike that of any of his peers.
-He had played close to 100 times for UCD (University College Dublin) in the League of Ireland while undertaking a business degree at the same institution.
+He had played close to 100 times for UCD (University College Dublin) in the League of Ireland, while undertaking a business degree at the same institution.
 But he was nonetheless thrown straight into a typically heated Yorkshire derby that had its temperature cranked up by the fact it was the two clubs’ first meeting in five-and-a-half years and had been moved to a Friday evening for Sky Sports coverage.

 “Nothing fazed me about that game,” insists Corry.
 “I didn’t even think twice about what was going on around me; the fact that it was on the telly, the fact that there was a big crowd there and I was going from playing in front of 2,000 in Ireland to 20-25,000 over in the UK.
 I didn’t even think about it because I was so confident in myself at the time.
 I was almost in a state of flow, as they call it.
 Everything I did seemed to come off; my awareness, my wits.
 Before I got the ball I knew exactly what I was doing with it.
 I knew where my teammates were, I knew where the opposition were and I knew exactly what I had to do with the ball when I got it.”